mishobo/springbootmasterclass/java.md

   while object-oriented programming is about creating objects that contain both data and methods.

 # Concepts of OOP
-- Class
-- Object
-- Method
+- Class:- the blueprint for individual objects, attributes and methods.
+- Object:- instances of a class created with specifically defined data. correspond to real-world objects or an abstract entity.
+- Method:- are functions that objects can perform. describe the behaviors of an object.
 - 4 main pillars (Encapsulation, Inheritance, Abstraction, Polymorphism).
   Others:- Association, Composition, Dependency Injection(DI)

-- Class:- the blueprint for individual objects, attributes and methods.
-- Object:- instances of a class created with specifically defined data. correspond to real-world objects or an abstract entity.
-- Methods:- are functions that objects can perform. describe the behaviors of an object.